Debt

-Question are being asked now in the USA and Canadians should pay attention.
-Right wing influences are also at work in our country aiming to advance the interests of the plutocracy.
+Question are being asked now in the USA.
+Canadians should pay attention.
+Right wing influencers are also working in our country to advance the interests of plutocrats:

 From commondreams.org: